SirPryderi/CSCU9YQ-Exam-Notes/README.md

 - **non-sparse** – index all documents, using `null` for those that don't have the index field.

 ### Data Models
+Documents in MongoDB are not required to follow the same _schema_.
+Documents, in fact, can have different fields and different types.

+However it is often the case that documents in the same collection share some part of the structure.
+It is possible to enforce document validation rules for a collection during updates and insert operations.

+When dealing with data in MongoDB there are two main approaches one could follow: **embedding** or **references**.

+When **embedding data**, relationship are saved as the structure of one document, since  other documents and arrays can be stored within a document.
+This is known as a **denormalised** data model.
+They are ideal for one-to-one and one-to-many _contains_ relationships.

+When **referencing data**, relationships are represented as references to other documents.
+This requires further operations to access related data.
+This is known as a **normalised** data model.
+They are ideal for more complex hierarchical or many-to-many relationships, to avoid useless duplication.

 ### Cursor and Projections